Moscow dashes Trump’s hope of quick peace deal after rejecting European proposal

 Moscow dashes Trump’s hope of quick peace deal in Ukraine after rejecting European proposal

-However, the Kremlin said that a European counter-proposal to a US peace plan for Ukraine was not constructive and that it did not work for Moscow.
+However, the Kremlin said that the European counterproposal to a 28-point US peace plan for Ukraine was not helpful.

 But Ukraine's delegation to the talks with US officials in Switzerland was returning home on Monday to report back, president Volodymyr Zelensky said.
 US president Donald Trump hinted at new progress.

-It comes as it was mooted that Zelensky may travel to the US in the coming days as Ukrainian and American officials work to secure a peace deal before Thanksgiving on Thursday.
+It comes as it was mooted that Zelensky may travel to the US in the coming days as Ukrainian and US officials work to secure a peace deal before Thanksgiving on Thursday.

 The trip is dependent on how negotiations between US officials and their Ukrainian counterparts in Geneva are perceived to have gone, Ukrainian and US officials told CBS News.